Call Us: (02) 8880 9037

 Numbness or loss of sensation inside or outside of the nose.
 As mentioned earlier, the sensation of the nose is lost during the procedure so that no pain or discomfort may be felt by the patient during the nose job surgery., however, there are instances wherein the patient experiences on-and-off loss of sensation even months after the surgery.
 It may be because the nose lost some blood vessels that supply the blood to these areas, making the site, especially the nasal tip, a bit numb.
 However, most patients can attest to the fact that this complaint may last for a few months but just as the nose is gradually healing, as time passes, the sensation eventually comes back.

 rhinoplasty complicationsNoticeable scar formation.
-A surgeon can perform two main techniques in rhinoplasty – the open and closed methods.
+A doctor can perform two main techniques in rhinoplasty – the open and closed methods.
 Open rhinoplasty uses internal incisions with one small external cut on the lower base of the nose between the nostrils.
 As the rhinoplasty effects subside, there is a possibility that the cut outside the nose may become a visible scar (keloid) that would make your nose job surgery obvious.
 On the other hand, closed rhinoplasty does not have external incisions that make the nose job surgery noticeable to the public, but that doesn’t mean that it will not have scars.
 You can have a scar inside your nose that would sometimes itch or get irritated by the air you breathe, making it red or swollen and clog your nose.
 The blockage, as mentioned earlier can affect your breathing, so regular follow-up with your doctor is important to monitor these complaints.
-A patient can also ask the surgeon if he can recommend some healing creams that prevent scar formation so that no further complications may arise.
+A patient can also ask the doctor if he can recommend some healing creams that prevent scar formation so that no further complications may arise.

 Septal perforation.
-If you have had direct trauma to your nose and needs a rhinoplasty to correct the damage, your surgeon may advise you that though the nose job surgery may be able to correct the function and appearance of your nose, the septal perforation (or a hole in between your nostrils) may be a bit difficult to address with just one surgery.
+If you have had direct trauma to your nose and needs a rhinoplasty to correct the damage, your doctor may advise you that though the nose job surgery may be able to correct the function and appearance of your nose, the septal perforation (or a hole in between your nostrils) may be a bit difficult to address with just one surgery.
 A prosthetic plug to cover the hole may be needed and this may have to wait until the swelling and wounds of the nose subside.

 We hope that these explanations in regard to the common rhinoplasty risks and complications allow you to think and reflect about getting a nose job surgery.
 There is nothing wrong with wanting to be pretty and feeling confident about your physical appearance.
 However, it is more important to maintain your safety and quality of life than to risk everything and experience several unwanted complications during your beauty journey.
 The best way to address any beauty concerns is to consult your trusted doctor before pushing through any surgical or nonsurgical cosmetic procedures.
 The experiences and expertise of your doctor are reliable enough to make you feel guided and informed about the highs and lows of your cosmetic journey or path, like undergoing rhinoplasty.